Living Proof (Cher album): Background

 After the commercial success of Believe (1998), Cher released her twenty-third studio album Not Commercial in late 2000.
-It was sold exclusively online and had a "not commercial" sound, hence she did not consider it as an "official" follow-up to Believe.
+It was sold exclusively online and had a "not commercial" sound, hence she did not consider it an "official" follow-up to Believe.
 The singer began work on her 24th studio album in 2000.
-She began giving hints of the album at the time, calling it "son of Believe" because "that's how I differentiate it in my mind", and elaborated that "If you liked Believe, you're going to love the new one, because the new one is so much fun", calling it "so terrific".
+She began giving hints of the album at the time, calling it the "son of Believe because "that's how I differentiate it in my mind", and elaborated that "If you liked Believe, you're going to love the new one, because the new one is so much fun", calling it "so terrific".
 Cher commented about one of the songs she was considering for the album while recording it, saying she "almost killed" herself while she was dancing in the shower.

 For the album, Cher collaborated with several musicians including Stargate, Chicane and previous collaborator Mark Taylor.
 She said she felt lucky for having a chance to have "great songs and great producers" for the album.
-Cher said her favorite song slated for the album was a cover version of "When the Money's Gone", written by Bruce Roberts, stating it was "so perfect" for her.
+Cher said her favorite song slated for the album was a cover version of "When the Money's Gone" (1995), written by Bruce Roberts, stating it was "so perfect" for her.
 "It's about this person who's [asking her lover], 'If I lose all my money, will you still love me if we have to eat fast food out of a beat up car?'.
 It's so dance.
 It's so gay.
 It's so good", she said.
-The album cover, photographed by Michael Lavine, was revealed through Cher official website on October 8, 2001.
+The album cover, photographed by Michael Lavine, was revealed through Cher's official website on October 8, 2001.
 It depicts Cher wearing a "flowing" blond wig in contrast to her all-black, medieval-like outfit.
 The Dallas Morning News commented that "even with a pensive look on her exquisitely snipped and tucked face, she commands attention".